serverless-blueprint/serverless-blueprint-repository/README.md

 # serverless-blueprint-repository
-Generate serverless repository to interact with database.
+Synthesize serverless repository to interact with database.